 Even though I’m a product junkie with no rehab stint in sight, even I can admit that technique is more important.
 You can have the best curl defining products at your fingertips, but if you’re not utilizing and applying them properly, you’ll blame the product for the outcome of your style.

 There are several methods for applying curl definers to hair, raking, smoothing, praying hands, and more.
 But there is one method that has been delivering the best results — defined curls from root to tip that are plump, juicy, de-frizzed, and far from stringy ramen noodle style.
+There’s an art to mastering the wet hair look for curls, and we’re going to break down all the techniques and products to help!

 Ouidad’s Rake & Shake Method

-I came across the Rake & Shake Method about a year ago while poking around online learning more about Ouidad as a brand and salon.
-I became curious about the method, but wasn’t quite sold on how successful it would be with my multi-textured, type 3-something curls.
-The videos I found from Ouidad showed ladies with looser textures (like 2A hair”> getting their Rake & Shake on–but I was hard pressed to find a video of it on more highly textured hair.
-So I decided to do what I always do when I get curious about the claims a brand, product, or method makes–try it out myself!
+I came across the Rake & Shake Method about a year ago while poking around online, learning more about Ouidad as a brand and salon.
+I became curious about the method but wasn’t quite sold on how successful it would be with my multi-textured, type 3-something curls.
+The videos I found from Ouidad showed ladies with looser textures (like 2A hair) getting their Rake & Shake on–but I was hard-pressed to find a video of it on more highly textured hair.
+So, I decided to do what I always do when I get curious about the claims a brand, product, or method makes–try it out myself!

-The Rake & Shake method is really simple, and involves only a few minor adaptations from how you probably already apply product to your hair for wash and go styling.
+The Rake & Shake method is really simple and involves only a few minor adaptations from how you probably already apply product to your hair for wash and go styling.
 Really, it’s modified shingling.

 In this video, I styled my wash and go with As I Am Leave-In Conditioner, Sunny Isle Jamaican Black Castor Oil, and Eco Styler Argan Oil Gel — the yellow one.
-You can use Ouidad styling products to do the Rake & Shake (the consistency and slip of their Tress Effects and Climate Control gels is perfect for raking and shaking”>, or experiment and get the technique down with products you already have at home.
+You can use Ouidad styling products to do the Rake & Shake (the consistency and slip of their Tress Effects and Climate Control gels is perfect for raking and shaking), or experiment and get the technique down with products you already have at home.

-Remember, the best wash and go’s happen on WET hair!
-Capturing the curl while it’s still wet will guarantee you a longer lasting result.
+Remember, the best wash-and-go’s happen on WET hair!
+Capturing the curl while it’s still wet will guarantee you a longer-lasting result.
+Got your products ready?
+Let’s go!

 How to Rake & Shake